Suhas-Shende/PythonMaterial/sqlinterviewquestions/Readme.md

 3. ### What is the difference between WHERE and HAVING clause

-    ### Difference Between WHERE and HAVING Clause in SQL

     `WHERE` and `HAVING` are both used to filter records in SQL, but they differ in **when** and **how** they are applied.

     ---